-The Federal Trade Commission (FTC), along with the Florida attorney general, recently announced an operation that successfully shut down a major computer tech scam that cheated people out of millions of dollars by convincing them that their computer was compromised and they needed to pay for the fix.
+The Federal Trade Commission (FTC), along with the Florida attorney general, announced an operation a few months ago that successfully shut down a major computer tech scam that cheated people out of millions of dollars by convincing them that their computer was compromised and they needed to pay for the fix.

-The FTC also warned that these types of scams are still a major threat to U.S. consumers.
+The FTC also warned that these types of scams continue to be a major threat to U.S. consumers.

 How the tech support scam works

-According to the FTC, the scammers in this case were using "deceptive online ads and misleading, high-pressure sales tactics to frighten consumers into spending hundreds of dollars for dubious computer 'repairs' and antivirus software."
+According to the FTC, the scammers often use "deceptive online ads and misleading, high-pressure sales tactics to frighten consumers into spending hundreds of dollars for dubious computer 'repairs' and antivirus software."

-To make users think the pop-up alerts were legitimate, the hackers created them to look just like real updates you would get from Microsoft or Apple.
-The notification would then prompt the user to call a toll-free number (displayed in the ad) to make sure their device, and any sensitive information stored inside, were protected.
+To make users think these pop-up alerts are legitimate, hackers create them to look just like real updates you would get from Microsoft or Apple.
+Typically, the notification then prompts the user to call a toll-free number (displayed in the ad) to make sure their device, and any sensitive information stored inside, are protected.

-Read more: Beware of this fake Apple ID scam
+Read more: Beware of new 'can you hear me' phone scam

-Meanwhile, at a call center in Boynton Beach, Florida, the group's "technicians" would then allegedly "run a series of 'diagnostics' that inevitably discovered the existence of grave problems that must be immediately fixed at a cost of $200 to $300," according to the FTC.
+In one case, fake "technicians" sitting in a call center in Florida would then allegedly "run a series of 'diagnostics' that inevitably discovered the existence of grave problems that must be immediately fixed at a cost of $200 to $300," according to the FTC.

 On top of that, consumers were encouraged to spend an additional $200 to $500 to replace their existing antivirus software, which they were told was outdated and useless.
 And when people did purchase the "updated software," it was typically something that's already available as a free download, according to the FTC.